 - This vegan cookie dough contains no refined sugar.
-It’s naturally sweetened with dates and a touch of maple syrup.
+It’s naturally sweetened with dates (like the best Date Shake) and a touch of maple syrup.

 - 100% whole grains.
 I used rolled oats, meaning that the bars are also gluten free for those with dietary concerns.
 That’s right, no flour.

 - LOTS OF DARK CHOCOLATE.
 In the bars, on the bars.
 Life is good.

 These Vegan Cookie Dough Bars have become a fixture in our home.
 They fulfill my mid-afternoon craving for something sweet, without sending me into a sugar coma.

 Ben takes them to the office to eat with his lunch.
 I’ve even introduced them to multiple friends, none of whom could believe they don’t contain a spec of butter, refined sugar, or flour.